nlakritz/guide-to-knife-sharpening/README.md

 6. If you have multiple stones, start at a low grit and work your way up.
 Assuming you’re working on restoring a dull knife rather than maintaining a sharp one, start with a medium stone and perform 10-15 passes, also called a single **cycle**.
 Maintain the same amount of pressure for each stroke to achieve a consistent bevel angle.

 7. After a few sharpening cycles, you’ll begin to notice a **burr**, which is a raised lip of metal.
 You can feel for this with your hand by pushing away from the edge and may need to complete multiple cycles before it appears.
-When you’re confident there is a definite burr, it’s time to remove it. *If you happen to have a finishing stone, go ahead and complete a few cycles per side with it to create a finer burr before removal.*
+When you’re confident there is a definite burr, it’s time to remove it.
+Note: if you happen to have a finishing stone, go ahead and complete a few cycles per side with it to create a finer burr before removal.

 8. To remove a burr, simply flip the knife over and complete a cycle with very light pressure.
 If you put on too much pressure, you’ll create a new burr facing the opposite direction.

 9. At this point, your knife should be sharpened and ready to go!
 Be sure to test it out on a soft fruit like a tomato, followed by a standard sheet of paper.
 You will need to restart the entire sharpening process if it fails to cut through either cleanly.

 ## Conclusion
 While there are tons of exotic kitchen knives out there, this tutorial is standard protocol for the vast majority.
-For info on advanced sharpening techniques, a great resource is the [r/chefknives](https://www.reddit.com/r/chefknives/) subreddit.
+For information on advanced sharpening techniques, a great resource is the [r/chefknives](https://www.reddit.com/r/chefknives/) subreddit.
 Additionally, getting the motion right is easiest with a visual aid.
 Some recommended YouTube channels to check out are [Korin Knives](https://www.youtube.com/user/Korinjapaneseknives/videos) and [Japanese Knife Imports](https://www.youtube.com/c/JKnifeImports/videos).

 Hope this guide was helpful!